X-the-Probl3m/computer-networks-semester-project/README.md

 # Computer Networks Semester Project

 ## Overview
-This project showcases the design and simulation of various computer network topologies using Cisco Packet Tracer.
-Each topology includes configuration notes, screenshots and documentation that illustrate its structure, functionality.
+This project demonstrates the design and simulation of multiple computer network topologies using Cisco Packet Tracer.
+Each topology is supported by detailed configuration notes, screenshots, and documentation that explain its structure, connectivity, and functionality.

-In addition to topology design, the project also covers DHCPv4 server configuration.

-This repository contains all the practical and theoretical work completed for my Computer Networks course, demonstrating how different network architectures, devices and configurations are implemented in a simulated environment.
+The repository also includes DHCPv4 server configuration to showcase dynamic IP management within simulated environments.

+This project, developed as part of my Computer Networks course, reflects a strong understanding of networking architecture, device configuration, and protocol implementation in network design and analysis.

 ## Project Structure

-## Part 1 - Network Topologies Design & Simulation
+### Part 1 - Network Topologies Design & Simulation

 - Bus Topology